Park-SeungWoo/kakao-ai-study/README.md

 [src](https://bioinformaticsandme.tistory.com/328)

-ROC-Curve(Receiver Operating Characteristic Curve) is a measurement graph about the model's classification performance in various thresholds(Cut off, Decision boundary).<br/>
+ROC-Curve(Receiver Operating Characteristic Curve) is a measurement graph(Evaluation metric) about the model's classification performance in various thresholds(Cut off, Decision boundary).<br/>
 And AUC(Area Under the Curve) is the size of an area under the curve.<br/>

 It's for binary classification models.<br/>